Vaccines (immunizations) - overview

 Five types of vaccines are currently available:

-- Live virus vaccines use the weakened (attenuated) form of the virus.
+- Live virus vaccines use a weakened (attenuated) form of the virus.
 The measles, mumps, and rubella (MMR) vaccine and the varicella (chickenpox) vaccine are examples.

 - Killed (inactivated) vaccines are made from a protein or other small pieces taken from a virus or bacteria.
 The whooping cough (pertussis) vaccine is an example.